ConjurTech/slate/source/includes/api/_important_information.html.md

 [Parameter casing](#parameter-casing)          | Parameters must be snake cased: e.g. `contract_hash` and not `contractHash`
 [Private keys](#private-keys)          | Private keys must be in the correct format.
 [Signature](#signing-request-parameters) | Not all parameters should be included to generate the signature, excluded parameters are specified in their respective endpoint's documentation.
-[Timestamp](#timestamp)   | If a timestamp parameter is required, then it should first be fetched from the server
+[Timestamp](#timestamp)   | If a timestamp parameter is required, then it should first be fetched from the server.
+If the timestamp is not within an acceptable range of the exchange's timestamp then an invalid signature error will be returned.

 ## Addresses
 An `address` in Switcheo is always represented by a hex string, and should **never** be prefixed by `0x`.